Mars Habitation Project – part 1

 Or at least a piece of it.

-The soil turns red very fast, in less than a minute (pictures 2 and 3) when exposed to the Earths oxygen-rich atmosphere.
+The soil turns red very fast, in less than a minute (pictures 2 and 3), when exposed to the Earth’s oxygen-rich atmosphere.

 ——–

-Our next step is to dig deeper into the mystery, using a special microscope to observe live cells being exposed to the synthetic Martian soil.
-(The microscope is on its way to our lab and is expected to arrive next week from UK.)
+Our next step is to dig deeper into the mystery, using a special microscope to observe live cells exposed to the synthetic Martian soil.
+(The microscope is on its way to our lab and is expected to arrive next week from the UK.)

-Already after 1 day of experimentation, we’ve made several discoveries about the properties of Mars soil.
+After 1 day of experimentation, we’ve made several discoveries about the properties of Mars soil.

 2. The electric resistance is practically 0.
 The soil is highly conductive.

-3. It’s irritating – just a small amount got out of the container and it’s still itching in my eyes when I go inside my workshop.
+3. It’s irritating – just a small amount got out of the container, and it’s still itching in my eyes when I go inside my workshop.

 4. Adding a small amount of LOX (Liquid Oxygen) to a small sample turned out to be explosive.
-The sample evaporated immediately after contact with LOX, in an intensive flash.
+The sample evaporated immediately after contact with LOX in an intensive flash.